mj2905/ProjectMYP/project/README.md

 In order to compare the books and ebooks, we need to be able to merge them.
 However we don't have any column of our data that allows us to do a proper merge.
 The title for the ebooks is only given for 44 of the entries.

 From there we tried many differents things.
 All we could really use was the ASIN of the ebooks that we could easily get from the Kindle Store 5-core reviews.
 So we tried scrapping Amazon for the ebooks information.
-But it turns out that amazon has a pretty efficient anti-bot system, and our programm was thus really ineficient at scraping.
+But it turns out that amazon has a pretty efficient anti-bot system, and our programm was thus really bad at scraping.
 We tried some tricks by changing the user agent but this would result in Amazon telling us to stop scrapping and use the API.

 To use the API, we would have to register using a credit card.
 So because of this and because we found out so close to the deadline, we decided for the moment not to use it.
 We applied for a student account, but as I am writing we are still waiting for the approval of our request.